$12 an Hour in Washington — After-Tax Take-Home (2026)

 Frequently Asked Questions

 12/hr in Washington gives you $22,165/year after taxes -- below what's needed for comfortable living in Washington.
 Avg 1BR rent in Seattle: $1,900/month (exceeds the 30% rule).
+It places you 56% below the estimated state median wage.

 What is 12 an hour after taxes in Washington?

 12/hr in Washington = $22,165/year or $1,847/month net.
-Effective rate: 11.2%.
+Effective tax rate: 11.2%, made up of 3.5% federal, 7.6% FICA (no Washington state income tax).

 How does 12/hr go further -- Washington or Texas?

 12/hr in Washington has similar purchasing power to ~8.7/hr in Texas.
+Washington also has no state income tax, like Texas.

-What does 12/hr look like as a monthly budget in Washington?
+What does a 401(k) cost at 12/hr in Washington?